twilio-professional-services/plugin-chat-sms-transfer/README.md

 #### Pre-deployment Steps

-1. Change into the functions directory and rename `.env.sample`.
+1. Change into the functions directory and rename `.env.example`.

     ```bash
-    cd functions && mv .env.sample .env
+    cd functions && cp .env.example .env
     ```

 2. Open `.env` with your text editor and set the environment variables mentioned in the file.